offen/analyticstxt/draft-offen-analyticstxt.md

 #### Example

 ~~~~~~~~~~
-Contact: Jane Doe <jane.doe@example.com>
+Author: Jane Doe <jane.doe@example.com>
 ~~~~~~~~~~

 ### Collects {#collects-field}

-This REQUIRED multi-value field indicates which potentially privacy relevant user specific data is being collected or used in session identification.
+This REQUIRED multi-value field indicates which potentially privacy relevant user specific data is being collected or used in session identification or other procedures.
-These MUST also be specified if a property is not persisted as-is, but stored or processed in a hashed and/or combined form.
+These values MUST also be specified if a property is not persisted as-is, but stored or processed in a hashed and/or combined form.

 #### Allowed values